woodRock/fishy-business/docs/source/thoughts.rst

     * We remember lightbulb events longer than other events, but still not well.
     * We have a false confidence that these distinct events are accurate remembered.
     * Each time we retell the story, we re-write it, and mis-remember it, the memory is foggyier than we think.
+    * The metric of strong positive/negative emotion, while correlated, doesn't guarantee the accuracy of the memory.
     * Similar to how a model may also share a false confidence of its accuracy on an distinct outlier.
-    * The memory of a neural network deteriotes in training with back-propogation, especially for instances that occur infrequently.